Home › Tax Tips › Missed Tax Deadline

 What is the IRS tax deadline for freelancers and self-employed people?

 The annual filing deadline is the same for every U.S. citizen, company or corporation.
-It's April 15 each year unless it falls on a weekend as it will in 2023.
+It's April 15 each year unless it falls on a weekend.
 Then it gets pushed to the following business day.
 The deadline to pay annual taxes is also April 15.
 Self-employed individuals are also required to pay quarterly estimated taxes on:

 • April 15,